inBeat/inbeat-website/content/top-influencers/tiktok/fitness/japan/_index.md

 ---
-title: Top 10 Fitness TikTok Influencers In Japan in 2023
+title: Top 10 Fitness TikTok Influencers In Japan In 2023
 description: >-
   Find top fitness TikTok influencers in Japan in 2023.
-Most popular hashtags: #fyp #foryoupage #foryou #tiktok.
+Most popular hashtags: #fitness #fyp #tiktok.
 platform: TikTok
-hits: 9
+hits: 11
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: Analyze the best TikTok profiles on inBeat.
-text_bottom: Our search engine has 9 TikTok influencers like this in Japan for you to pitch.
+text_bottom: Our search engine has 11 TikTok influencers like this in Japan for you to pitch.
 profiles:
   - username: "koshi072323123"
     fullname: >-